Dr Nicholas Savage

-Nick uses the Met Office Unified Model to forecast regional air quality.
+Nick uses the Met Office Unified Model to provide regional climate information and supports the analysis and dissemination of climate data.

 Areas of expertise